 Let’s get sticking.
 Lay your string across the back of the stars.
 Use sticky tape to attach the string to the stars.
 Repeat for each star.
 Make sure you leave enough string at each end of the garland to create loops to hang your garland.
 As I was wanting my ends to hang down, I chose not to make loops at the ends of my garlands, but added a star on the ends instead.

 You’re finished!
 Time to find the perfect spot to hang your garland.

 I hung my book page star garlands above the bookshelves in my library.
 They add a fun “spacey” touch to the area and they will make a cute Christmas decoration as well.

 Want to see more?
-Check out my Book Week space display here.
+Check out my space display for this year’s Book Week theme, Old Worlds, New Worlds, Other Worlds here.

 Or if your feeling crafty, why not try one of these: Tent Craft Inspired by “There’s No Such Thing” | Australian Bird Craft Inspired by “Busy Beaks” | Bears in Woolly Jumpers Craft Inspired by “Norton and the Bear”